kristianhnielsen/portfolio-website/src/content/blog/Getting Started with Sanity in Astro.md

 published: 2023-07-16
 image:
   {
-    src: "./images/sanity-in-astro.jpg",
+    src: "./images/getting-started-with-sanity-in-astro/sanity-astro.jpg",
     alt: "A banner with Astro and Sanity's logos",
   }
 ---

-🚀Astro and Sanity are both excellent solutions in their own right; <a href="https://astro.build/" target="_blank" class="external-link">Astro</a> being a beginner-friendly Javascript framework, primarily focusing on building static websites by default. <a href="https://www.sanity.io/" class="external-link" target="_blank">Sanity.io</a> is a Content Management System (CMS) with a generous free tier.
+🚀Astro and Sanity are both excellent solutions in their own right; <a href="https://astro.build/" target="_blank" rel="noopener noreferrer">Astro</a> being a beginner-friendly Javascript framework, primarily focusing on building static websites by default. <a href="https://www.sanity.io/" rel="noopener noreferrer" target="_blank">Sanity.io</a> is a Content Management System (CMS) with a generous free tier.

 In this guide we'll be using Astro and Sanity to build a functional blog, with an additional challenge at the end to let you practice what you've learned.

-I'll cover how to setup Astro and Sanity, and link the two, as well as how to fetch data from the <a href="https://www.sanity.io/docs/datastore" class="external-link">Sanity Content Lake</a>.
+I'll cover how to setup Astro and Sanity, and link the two, as well as how to fetch data from the <a href="https://www.sanity.io/docs/datastore" rel="noopener noreferrer">Sanity Content Lake</a>.

-If you're interested in seeing a project made with Astro and Sanity, I have made a <a href="https://coffee-demo.vercel.app" class="external-link" target="_blank">live demo site</a>.
-Visit the <a href="https://github.com/kristianhnielsen/coffee-demo" class="external-link" target="_blank">Github repo</a>, if you're interested diving into the code.
+If you're interested in seeing a project made with Astro and Sanity, I have made a <a href="https://coffee-demo.vercel.app" rel="noopener noreferrer" target="_blank">live demo site</a>.
+Visit the <a href="https://github.com/kristianhnielsen/coffee-demo" rel="noopener noreferrer" target="_blank">Github repo</a>, if you're interested diving into the code.

 ### Table of content